Abdul-Sayed/angular-new-notes/notes.md

         // use whatever service class methods
         this.svc.printToConsole("Got the Service");
       }

+      ngOnInit() {
+        this.svc.printToConsole("We Mounted!!");
       }
+    }

 ## REST calls
+Angular bundles fetch functionality into its HttpClient service.
+Once imported into a module (such as AppModule), all the other modules can access its functionality.
+Its best to add core Angular services to AppModule.

+In AppModule,
+    import {HttpClientModule} from '@angular/common/http' and add HttpClientModule to imports[] In the component making fetch calls,
+    import {HttpClient} from '@angular/common/http'
+    constructor(public http: HttpClient) {}

+    ngOnInit() {
+      this.http.get('URL')
+    }

 ## Routes
 Routes - reload parts of the screen dynamically by controlling url